bobokvsky/yandex-images-download/README.md

 ```$ python yandeximagesdownload.py Chrome --keywords_from_file input_example.txt --itype=png```

 All other information about input arguments can be obtained with the `--help` argument.

+# Acknowledgements
+Special thanks to Andrey Lyashko for code reviews.
+Special thanks to Boris Kovarski (https://github.com/kovarsky) and Andrey Lyashko for backing the project.